Summer Lighthouse Keeper Jobs in Michigan

 Lighthouse Keepers with SPLKA serve for a specific tour of duty, lasting either one or two weeks.

 At Big Sable Point this time is set for two weeks where the keepers live on-site in the keeper quarters on the upper floor of the house.
-For Little Sable Point the typical tour of duty is just one week long and the keeper will stay in a residence at the Silver Lake State Park.
+For Little Sable Point the typical tour of duty is just one week long and the keeper will stay in residence at the Silver Lake State Park.
 For Ludington North Breakwater Lighthouse, the typical tour of duty is also one week long, and keepers will stay in a residence at Ludington State Park.

 Main Duties for Lighthouse Keeper Jobs at Sable Points Lighthouse Keepers Association